Forgi4G/Megabot-Remake/README.md

 ## About The Project
 <p align="left">
-  This is a project attempting to recreate Discord Feedback's Megabot in python
+  This is a project attempting to recreate Discord Feedback's Megabot in Python

 <!-- Here's a blank template to get started: